-(i) As from 1st January, 1962, a student shall show cause why he should be allowed to repeat a subject in which he has failed more than once.
+- (i) As from 1st January, 1962, a student shall show cause why he should be allowed to repeat a subject in which he has failed more than once.
 (Failure in a deferred examination as well as in the annual examination counts, for the purpose of this regulation, as one failure).

-(ii) Notwithstanding the provisions of Clause (i), a student shall be required to show cause why he should be allowed to continue a course which he will not be able to complete in the time set down in the following schedule:
+A student in the medical course shall show cause why he should be allowed to repeat the second year of the course if he has failed more than once to qualify for entry to the third year. - (ii) Notwithstanding the provisions of Clause (i), a student shall be required to show cause why he should be allowed to continue a course which he will not be able to complete in the time set down in the following schedule:

-Number of years in course 3
+Number of years Total time allowed from first

-Total time allowed from first enrolment to completion (years)
+in course enrolment to completion (years)

+3 5

+4 6

+5 8

+6 9

+7 11

+8 12

-- (iii) No part-time student shall, without showing cause, be permitted to continue a course unless all subjects of the first two stages of his course are completed by the end of his fourth year of attendance and all subjects of the third and fourth stages of his course by the end of his seventh year of attendance. - (iv) A student who has a record of failure in a course at another University shall be required to show cause why he should be admitted to this University. - (v) Any student excluded under any of the Clauses (i)-(iii) may apply for re-admission after two academic years and such application shall be considered in the light of any evidence submitted by him. - (vi) A student wishing "to show cause" under these provisions shall do so in writing to the Registrar.
-Any such application shall be considered by the Professorial Board, which shall determine whether the cause shown is adequate to justify his being permitted to continue his course or re-enrol, as the case may be. - (vii) The Vice-Chancellor may, on the recommendation of the Professorial Board, exclude from attendance in any particular course any student who has been excluded from attendance in any other course under the rules governing re-enrolment and whose record at the University demonstrates, in the opinion of the Board and the Vice-Chancellor, the student's lack of fitness to pursue the course nominated.
+- (iii) No part-time student shall, without showing cause, be permitted to continue a course unless all subjects of the first two stages of his course are completed by the end of his fourth year of attendance and all subjects of the third and fourth stages of his course by the end of his seventh year of attendance. - (iv) A student who has a record of failure in a course at another University shall be required to show cause why he should be admitted to this University. - (v) Any student excluded under any of the Clauses (i)-(iii) may apply for re-admission after two academic years and such application shall be considered in the light of any evidence submitted by him.

+- (vi) A student wishing "to show cause" under these provisions shall do so in writing to the Registrar.
+Any such application shall be considered by the Professorial Board, which shall determine whether the cause shown is adequate to justify his being permitted to continue his course or re-enrol, as the case may be. - (vii) The Vice-Chancellor may, on the recommendation of the Professorial Board, exclude from attendance in any particular course any student who has been excluded from attendance in any other course under the rules governing re-enrolment and whose record at the University demonstrates, in the opinion of the Board and the Vice-Chancellor, the student's lack of fitness to pursue the course nominated. - (viii) A student who has failed under the provisions of Clause vi of these rules, to show cause acceptable to the Professorial Board why he should be permitted to continue in his course, and who has subsequently been permitted to re-enrol in that course or to transfer to another course, shall also be required to show cause, notwithstanding any other provisions in these rules, why he should be permitted to continue in that course if he is unsuccessful in the annual examinations immediately following the first year of resumption or transfer of enrolment as the case may be.